-The hand throttle (2) is located on the crane cab console.
+The hand throttle (2, Figure 3-3) is located on the crane cab console.
 Pull out and rotate to lock to accelerate engine.
 Turn to unlock and push in to return engine to idle speed.
+Increasing engine speed increases operating speed.